 - Look for a link to full text, in either HTML or PDF

 - If there's no link, click on the button to see if UGA subscribes to the journal.
 A new window will open.

 - If full text online is available, you will see a link to it.
 If full text is not available online, click on the "Check in GIL - UGA Libraries Catalog" link to see if we own a hardcopy of the volume.

 - How to Find Full Text Articles in GALILEO.

 - Get to Google Scholar using the tab on the Libraries' homepage.

-- If you are searching from off campus or the PAWS wireless network, you should first login using the GALILEO password.
+- If you are searching from off campus or the PAWS wireless network, you should first login using your MyID and password, or the GALILEO password.

-- Click on the button to locate the full text.
+- Click on the "FindIt@UGA" link to locate the full text.

 - How to Find Full Text Articles Using Google Scholar.